|

 17.44.010 Authority to make amendments.

-The town board may from time to time, on its own motion or on petition, amend, supplement, change, modify, or repeal by ordinance, the boundaries of districts, regulations, or restrictions herein established.
+The board of Commissioners may from time to time, on its own motion or on petition, amend, supplement, change, modify, or repeal by ordinance, the boundaries of districts, regulations, or restrictions herein established.
 (Prior code Art.
 XI (Art.
 X § intro))

 17.44.020 Procedures.

-A public hearing shall be held by the mayor and commissioners before adoption of any proposed amendment, supplement, or change, public notice of which shall have been placed in a newspaper of general circulation in the town, not more than thirty (30) days
+1. A public hearing shall be held by the mayor and board of commissioners before adoption of any proposed amendment, supplement, or change, public notice of which shall be published according to section 4.04 of article 66B of the Maryland code, as adopted or amended.

 17.44.040 Conditional zoning.

-1. Conditions recommended by the planning commission shall be published with the notice of public hearing that is required for the hearing held by the mayor and commissioners.
+3. 1.
+Conditions recommended by the planning commission shall be published with the notice of public hearing that is required for the hearing held by the board of commissioners.

-2. The mayor and commissioners may accept, reject or modify the conditions recommended by the planning commission.
-The mayor and commissioners shall submit for comment from the planning commission conditions not reviewed by the planning commission at their own
+2. The board of commissioners may accept, reject or modify the conditions recommended by the planning commission.
+The board of commissioners shall submit for comment from the planning commission conditions not reviewed by the planning commission at their own hearing.

-Conditions imposed by the decision of the mayor and commissioners shall be made public concurrently with the decision.
+1. Conditions imposed by the decision of the board of commissioners shall be made public concurrently with the decision.

-Conditions shall be enforced by the mayor and commissioners through the planning and zoning commission.
+2. Conditions shall be enforced by the board of commissioners through the planning commission.

 Chapter 17.48 ENFORCEMENT AND PENALTIES